yesinteractive/restful_relay/readme.md

 ## Request Fanning

 Fans a single request into multiple requests and then conslidate responses to one JSON Response.
 Please note that this function assumes that the upstream responses from each URL specified will be JSON based.
+URL Requests are run concurrently for better speed rather than in a serial fashion which would cause greater latency.

 **URL** : `/fan`